DanielHumanInterest/jiralinkedcheck/README.md

 ## To change

-Make a change.
+If you're on a branch, make a change.

-npm run publish
+npm run ncc

+Merge, including the change in dist/index.js.

 Done.